Delaware Nursing Schools and Programs

 302-697-4545

 Polytech Adult Education is a Public institution with a campus in Woodside, Delaware.
 The institution is approved to offer nursing programs by the Delaware Board of Nursing.
-The Woodside, Delaware campus for Polytech Adult Education is located in a Rural setting.
-Total enrollment for all degrees including nursing programs is 750. …
+The Woodside, Delaware campus for Polytech Adult Education is located in a Suburb setting.
+Total enrollment for all degrees including nursing programs is 631.
+In-state tuition and fees were $1,445 for the most recent reporting period. …

 Nursing Programs: CNA, LPN